easafe/easafe.github.io/_posts/2016-08-22-notes-on-racket.md

            init))])))
 {% endhighlight %}

 We have here a highlight of some nice Racket features: named let construct, which declares a function and subsequently calls it; arity based function dispatch with case-lambda; and the convention of defining functions to operate on different arities, say, + 2 3 or + 2 3 4 5 6 7 (see also [apply](https://docs.racket-lang.org/reference/procedures.html#%28def._%28%28lib._racket%2Fprivate%2Fbase..rkt%29._apply%29%29), the ultimate uncurryer).
 We can also, however, see the horrible features: everything sort of blends together since the syntax is so regular; sometimes, deeply nested ))))), which you will get with [let, let* and their friends](https://docs.racket-lang.org/reference/let.html), are next to impossible to digest.
-But {% highlight racket %} simple-function{% endhighlight %} is just the foldl function renamed.
+But simple-function is just the foldl function renamed.
 Can we get something more spicy?

 {% highlight racket %}
 (define-syntax (define-simple-macro stx)